How can you make working from home work for you and your small business?

 This sounds like a no-brainer, but what does organization in a virtual workplace really look like?
 For most successful virtual companies, it means that employees have a way of figuring things out on their own.

-Having a centralized resource for employees to look for the answers to their questions or reminders of how to perform certain tasks saves hours and hours of time for management, and this is especially important for small businesses, where the founders handle almost everything.
+Having a centralized resource for employees to look for the answers to their questions or reminders of how to perform certain tasks saves hours and hours of time for management.
+This is especially important for small businesses, where the founders handle almost everything.

 An often-overlooked way to organize commonly-used information in your virtual (or any) workplace?
 SOPs, or Standard Operating Procedures.